Aftab Ahmed (Bangladeshi cricketer): International career

-He made his international debut at the 2004 Champions Trophy, and, despite scoring a thirteen-ball duck was persisted with owing to good performances at Under-19 level for Bangladesh.
-In only his third match of his career he took five wickets to become the first Bangladeshi bowler to achieve this feet in ODI.
-With his gentle medium pace he took 5 for 31 against New Zealand in the second of three ODI between the two teams, which has led him to bowl ten overs in most Bangladeshi games.
+He made his international debut at the 2004 Champions Trophy, and, despite a thirteen-ball duck on debut was retained in the team, owing to good performances at the Under-19 level for Bangladesh.
+In only the third match of his career he took five wickets to become the first Bangladeshi bowler to achieve this feat in one-day Internationals.
+With his gentle medium pace he took 5 wickets for 31 runs against New Zealand in the second of three ODI between the two teams, which has led him to bowl ten overs in most Bangladeshi games.

 His record-breaking success earned him a man of the match award in that match against New Zealand.
 Though he got early success with bowl in hand he still considered him as a batsman who can bowl a bit.
-He first major success with the bat came in at one of the historical moments of Bangladesh cricket.
-In the 100th ODI match of Bangladesh, Ahmed scored his maiden fifty which later proved to vital as Bangladesh narrowly beat India by 14 runs in that match.
+He first major success with the bat came at one of the historical moments of Bangladesh cricket.
+In the 100th ODI match of Bangladesh, Ahmed scored his maiden fifty which later proved to be vital as Bangladesh narrowly beat India by 14 runs in that match.

 That was also the first home victory for the team.
-He made an important knock of 81 not out against Zimbabwe to clinch the series at the last game as it hanged 2–2 before the decider.
+He made an important knock of 81 not out against Zimbabwe to clinch the series at the last game as it hanged 2–2 before the decider match.
 Bangladesh came back from 2–0 down and won the series to become only the second team to win a five match series after losing the first two games.

-In the disappointing Test series against England when Bangladesh first toured England, in 2005, he scored his first Test fifty with 82 not out as Bangladesh made 316 in the second innings of the second Test.
+In the disappointing Test series against England when Bangladesh first toured England, in 2005, he scored his first Test fifty with 82 runs not out as Bangladesh scored 316 runs in the second innings of the second Test.